DoLoveCat/APEX-Web-Application/README.md

   <img src="pictures/apex_logo.png" alt="APEX project screenshot" width="50%">
 </p>

+## Project Overview
 - A web app that tailors UCR course recommendations to your career objectives.
-- AI-powered career navigation app for UCR students
+- AI-powered career navigation app for UCR students.
 - Enter a dream job, get recommended UCR courses and skills to get there, along with a network of relevant people.

+## Features
+- Google Authentication
+- Semantic Search for relevant courses to your career
+- Keyword Search all courses at UCR
+- Save favorite courses
+- Search and add friends
+- See friend recommendations based on similiar career goals
+- Chat woth friends
+- Edit profile

 ## Which tools are used
 - Frontend: React